InnoSWP/B21-02_Bibliogram/README.md

 1. **Main page**

 Now you are on the welcome page.
-On the top you can click on IU logo to return on this page.
+On the top you can click on IU logo to return on main page.
 On the right part of the header you can choose one of four other pages: Publications, Authors, About IU, Refresh.
 The detailed description look in 2-5.
-After the welcome part, you can know more about the goals that you can achive using our application.
+Scroll down and you will see a list of the existing features of our application.
-At the end of main page, you can see general statistics of Innopolis University (you will be here by clicking the field "About IU" in the header).
+After features list, you can see general statistics of Innopolis University (you will be here by clicking the field "About IU" in the header).
-The arrow at the right bottom will open welcome part of the main page.
+The arrow in the bottom right corner will return you back to the welcome page.

 2. **General statistics of publications** (by clicking on Publications in header)

 The header works identically to the main page.
 Here you can see general statistics of publications in Innopolis University.
+Clicking on "All Publications" will take you to a page with a complete list of the university's publications.

 3. **Publications of IU**

 The main part of this page is a table with the data about the publications of IU selected by some criteria.
 The middle of the page contains 4 buttons.
 Clicking on one of them will open a modal window.
 Using "Show parameters" you can choose which fields of the table to show.
 "Sort by" will sort by selected parameters in the chosen order.
-"Filter by" helps to specify year, source and work type, amount of citations and quartile.
-The "Download statistics" button suggest to choose a type of the file.
+"Filter by" helps to specify year, source type, amount of citations and quartile.
+The "Download statistics" button suggest to choose a type of the file with information on publications you would like to download.
+At the footer you can switch by

 4. **Find author** (by clicking on Authors in header)

 Here you can select the author whose profile you want to view.
-Just scroll down.
-Also you can write a name of the researcher in the searching field and press button "Search" or Enter.
+Just scroll down to find appropriate one.
+Also you can use search bar to find suitable author faster.
+Just write a name of the researcher in the searching field and press button "Search" or Enter.
 Then just click on the field corresponding to the person you are looking for.

 5. **Author's profile**